mccormicka/MongooseMask/README.md

 Express Middleware to filter out Mongoose model attributes.
-You pass an array of fields you do not want returned as part of json or jsonp requests for example. app.use(mongoosemask(['_id', '_privatefield']));
+You pass an array of fields you do not want returned as part of json or jsonp requests.

+##Install
+To install the latest official version, use NPM:

+    npm install mongoosemask --save

+To run the tests and see what is supported run either of the following commands

+    npm test
+    grunt

+##Usage

+    app.use(mongoosemask(['_id', '_privatefield']));

-These will then be removed from your json objects before sending to the client.
+The '_id' and the '_privatefield' will then be removed from your json objects before sending to the client.

 #NOTE